json-schema-org/vocab-idl/README.md

 [![Financial Contributors on Open Collective](https://opencollective.com/json-schema/all/badge.svg?label=financial+contributors)](https://opencollective.com/json-schema)

 <p align="center">
-  <em>Help and clarify how JSON Schema can be interpreted from validation rules to data definition.
-This extends to how those data definitions can be represented in any programming language</em>
+  <em>Help and clarify how data definition and JSON Schema's validation rules can interact.
+This includes how those validation rules can represent code in any programming language.</em>
 </p>

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->